jjisolo/udp-multithreaded-multisession-server/README.md

 $ ./ozzy_server --doubles 1000000
 ```
 In the other one, execute the client(inside there's actually 4 clients running in separate threads) an specify the X value that is gonna be used as the upper and lower bound
-for the generated set of doubles in the payload
+for the generated set of doubles in the payload.
+The default value for `--doubles` if not explicitly specified is: **1000000(one million)**

 ```
 $ ./ozzy_client --x 20
 ```